newatoms/beta/projects/pub-time/post.md

 <img src="https://i.imgur.com/lIEtu3A.jpg" alt="New Atoms team at FNAC" width=100% />

 Many times these lighter conversations gave rise to weightier topics.
-Topics like gender politics, the morale issues of advertising and our urge to break trough conventions.
+Topics like gender politics, the morale issues of advertising and our urge to break through conventions.
 It was by discussing these things that all our individual assumptions began to emerge.
 When noticed that when the discussion would be the hottest, most of us were saying the same, unable to actually listen to the others.
 The fear of being misunderstood stopped us from learning from each others perspectives.

 It took us quite a few attempts to realise we were all on the same side.
 That if one of us has a strong opinion, we should not try to fight it with our own, but that we need to understand why these arguments are so important to them.